devich/quick/README.md

 </p>
 ```

 ### More customization

-If you need to use your own CSS styles, simply create a file `assets\css\custom.css` in your repository and add your styles to it.
+If you need to use your own CSS styles, create a file `assets/css/custom.css` in your repository and add your styles to it.

+For a custom favicon, just place your file in `PNG` format at `assets/img/favicon.png`.